-Remember how a couple of weeks ago we revealed 10 ugly truths about the beauty industry?
-We’re taking it one step further by exposing toxic synthetic ingredients that can be found in some of the most commonly used beauty and personal care products.
-You may not think that the concentration is not very high or you can’t feel or see the effect but what scientists are becoming concerned about is the toxic load, the accumulation over time and exposure via other sources that you come into contact with every day.
-Eg Antibacterials such as triclosan in hand soaps, on chopping boards and surfaces, in mattresses, carpets and even paint not to mention toothpaste.
+Despite harmful side effects, many beauty supplies on store shelves still contain toxic ingredients - mainly in the form of synthetic chemicals.
+This is because product regulation is not keeping up with the emerging research.
+Remember how we revealed 10 ugly truths about the beauty industry?
+Today we’re taking it one step further by exposing the toxic, synthetic ingredients found in some of the most commonly used beauty and personal care products.
+You may think that the concentration is not very high, or feel like you can't see an effect, but what scientists are becoming concerned about is the toxic load - the accumulation over time.

-Why it’s bad for you: Effects can be felt in as little as 5 minutes after exposure.
-These effects can include tiredness, dizziness, headache, nausea, loss of coordination, euphoria, and loss of hearing.
-It can cause breathing problems from early onset, and passes through the skin slowly causing serious irritation.
-It has been linked to developmental and reproductive toxicity and is of particular concern to children. (reference: Opinion on Tolulene EU SCCP) Click here for more side effects.
+Why it’s bad for you: Effects can be felt in as little as five minutes after exposure and can include tiredness, dizziness, headache, nausea, loss of coordination, euphoria and loss of hearing.
+It can cause breathing problems and passes through skin slowly, causing serious irritation.
+It has been linked to developmental and reproductive toxicity and is of particular concern to children.

-Where it’s most commonly found: Toluene is most commonly found in nail polish and some hair products although often hidden in fragrance.
+Where it’s most commonly found: Nail polish and some hair products (where it's often hidden in fragrance).

 2. MINERAL OILS & SYNTHETIC HYDROCARBONS

-Where it’s most commonly found: Moisturisers, hair products, foundation, tinted moisturiser, and some baby oils.
+Where it’s most commonly found: Moisturisers, hair products, foundation, tinted moisturiser, some baby oils.

-Why it’s bad for you: Studies suggest that Triclosan could cause breast cancer, tho results have come from research on mice where it progresses the development of breast cancer cells due to its endocrine disruption ability.
-Reference.
-If triclosan does turn out to be an endocrine disruptor, that would make young children, infants and pregnant women especially vulnerable.
-Worryingly, other studies have shown Triclosan remains in the body.
-There are also concerns about the accumulation of triclosan in waterways, where its build-up could “disrupt aquatic life by changing native bacterial communities” Reference and there is initial evidence that overuse can also result in strains of drug-resistant super-bacteria.
+Why it’s bad for you: Studies on mice suggest Triclosan is an endocrine (hormone) disruptor that encourages the growth of breast cancer cells.
+If it turns out that Tricolsan also disrupts human hormones, it will especially effect children, infants and pregnant women.
+Worryingly, other studies have shown that Triclosan remains in the body.
+There are concerns about its accumulation in waterways, where its build-up could disrupt aquatic life by changing native bacterial communities.
+There is also initial evidence that overuse can result in strains of drug-resistant super-bacteria.

-Where it’s most commonly found: Perfume + nearly every personal care product and cosmetic you can think of.
+Where it’s most commonly found: Perfume and nearly every personal care product and cosmetic you can think of.

-Why they bad for you: According to Scientific American “parabens are a group of synthetic compounds commonly used as preservatives in a wide range of health, beauty and personal care products.
-If the product you are using contains methylparaben, ethylparaben, propylparaben, butylparaben and isobutylparaben, it has parabens.”
-Parabens have been shown to, in some cases, trigger reactions such as increasing breast cell division and the growth of tumors.
+Why they bad for you: According to Scientific American parabens are a group of synthetic compounds commonly used as preservatives in a wide range of health, beauty and personal care products.
+If the product you are using contains methylparaben, ethylparaben, propylparaben, butylparaben or isobutylparaben, it has parabens.
+They have been shown, in some cases, to increase breast cell division and the growth of tumours.